10 Best Anonymous Crypto Wallets With No KYC in 2026

 2. Bitamp Bitcoin Wallet – Best Anonymous and Open-Source Bitcoin Wallet

-Bitamp Bitcoin Wallet is an open-source wallet that connects to the Bitcoin network directly from your browser.
+Bitamp Bitcoin Wallet is an open-source, decentralized wallet that connects to the Bitcoin network directly from your browser.
 Being open-source means that anyone can check the code and confirm that it works exactly as promised.
 Additionally, Bitamp is anonymous and never stores your seed phrase, private key, transactions, IP addresses, or browser details.
 You don’t need an email address or to verify your ID to use the wallet, and you can access it via VPN or TOR.

 Bitamp Bitcoin Wallet banner highlighting its open-source, client-side design for instant BTC transactions